-3 Preventing misuse of sanitary items
+3. Preventing misuse of period products

 Schools may select strategies that best match the context of the school.